 How can my participation with the Gateway Career Center help me consider law school and a legal profession?

-Students are strongly encouraged to participate consistently in the Gateway Program where they can learn more about themselves, externship and internship opportunities, and interact with alumni with their academic interests employed both in and out of the legal professions.
+Students are strongly encouraged to participate consistently in the Gateway Program where they can learn more about themselves, participate in externship and internship opportunities, and interact with alumni employed both in and out of the legal professions.
 Staying open to the many alternate career options available for people drawn to the idea of being an attorney can help students be more steadfast in taking the step into law school and, sometimes, students discover that becoming an attorney is not actually necessary to fulfill their career goals.

 What can I learn from exploring the Law School Admission Council (LSAC) website?

-The Law School Admission (LSAC) website has developed a good place to start as you explore skills needed to succeed in law school, what lawyers do, what to expect in law school, and all the steps you need to take to successfully apply.
+The Law School Admission (LSAC) website has a Discover Law resource to help you learn about skills needed to succeed in law school, what lawyers do, what to expect in law school, and all the steps you need to take to successfully apply.
 As you make efforts to learn about law school and the legal professions, make sure you test your perception that everyone in law school must have just graduated from college.
 In any particular year across the U.S., it is typical for about one-third of the applicant pool to have graduated from college the year before.
 That should be encouraging to students who might like to explore the world of work and further develop the value and relevance of pursuing a legal education.